-“Seek Your Audience” is a new weekly column by State of Digital Publishing’s (SODP) founder, Vahe Arabian.
+“Seek Your Audience” is a column by State of Digital Publishing’s (SODP) Founder, Vahe Arabian.
 In this column, he provides transparency to the learnings of building an editorial subscription and community and upcoming SODP updates.

 Today’s column outlines the rise of dark social and how influencer marketing is playing an important role in building subscription products and branded content services.

 This week recaps with a key industry update from the IAB, with the release of their whitepaper, called “Inside Influence – Why Publishers Are Increasingly Turning To Influencer Marketing – And What This Means For Marketers“.
 During the week, I also spoke with Jayadevan PK Head of Product and Co-Founder of Factor Daily (as part of State of Digital Publishing’s upcoming podcast episode) and conversed with one of our community members over email (who is a consultant/service provider) on publishers priorities for this year.

 Let me go through with you why the events of this week have led me to start exploring the mysteries of dark social, how they are connected and what I hope to achieve from this.

 Publishers are trying to rely less on platforms and directly connect with their audiences